SerdarYalcin/demo/eks-deployment/README.md

 4) Verify the Cluster
 Once the process is complete, use AWS CLI or AWS Management Console to verify that the EKS cluster is up and running.

+5) Install Cluster Autoscaler
+Run terraform output and get the ARN of the IAM Role created and replace it in cluster-autoscaler.yaml service account section appropriately.

 Post-Deployment
 You can use "aws eks --region region-code update-kubeconfig --name cluster_name" to configure kubeconfig file so you can connect to the EKS cluster.